European Central Bank raises rates by three quarters of a point and promises more to come – KION546

 According to a gauge of activity in the manufacturing and services sector published on Monday, the eurozone’s economic downturn deepened in October.
 Germany reported the steepest economic contraction, while growth in France stalled, S&P Global’s Purchasing Managers’ Index showed.

-Chris Williamson, chief business economist at S&P Global, said that the downturn is likely to accelerate towards the end of the year, despite recent falls in energy prices.
+Lagarde said that European banks were tightening credit standards on loans, as they became more concerned about the the risks faced by their customers in the current environment.

-“While the rising cost of living remains the predominant cause of the economic slowdown, the region’s energy crisis remains a major concern and a drag on activity, especially in energy intensive sectors,” he added.
+Despite the gloomy economic outlook, Lagarde said that the ECB still has “ground to cover” and will hike rates further.
+“The ultimate destination that we want to reach is the rate that will deliver the 2% inflation target in the medium term,” she added.
+“We’ve got to do what we’ve got to do.
+Our job is price stability.”

-Carsten Brzeski, chief economist at ING Germny, said the ECB has embarked on its “sharpest and most aggressive hiking cycle ever.”
+According to Carsten Brzeski, chief economist at ING Germany, the ECB has embarked on its “sharpest and most aggressive hiking cycle ever,” indicating a “paradigm change” at the central bank.

 The-CNN-Wire